top of page

 While my internship with Liebherr Mining Equipment began Fall 2023, I extended my stay until the Fall 2024 semester so I could earn credit for my work through ODU.
 As the Technical Writing Intern, I worked closely with the Technical Publications Team and not only gained experienced as a technical writer, but cross trained on several skills and software through working closely on projects with Product Support, Spare Parts, and Training departments.

 My main job priorities were to assist the senior technical writer to update and publish technical materials for customers.
 There are 5 major manuals per truck with different intended audiences: Service, Operators, Field Assembly, Parts, and Maintenance manuals.
-I updated information in these manuals through PTC Arbortext and Altova XMLSpy using XML code by collaborating with technical team leads and engineer SME to convert technical instructions into easily understood materials for customers.
+I updated these manuals by collaborating with technical team leads and engineer SMEs to get relevant information, and then inputted this information into PTC Arbortext and Altova XMLSpy with XML code.
 Later on in my internship I was trained on illustrations with Creo View, Adobe Illustrator, and ArborText IsoDraw to help mitigate the Missing Illustration Backlog (MIR) and create illustrations for newer truck models.

 Photo taken from google images, not from my time at Liebherr for privacy reasons.

-After I had created the UX test, I made an instruction document that contained 8 parts to be tested alongside a pre and post test survey with Microsoft Forms.
-Members of the project used my work to test 17 people familiar with the current catalog structure, recording the videos so that I could watch back later for data collection.
+After creating the UX test, I developed an instruction document outlining eight parts to be tested, along with pre- and post-test surveys created in Microsoft Forms.
+Members of the project team used my materials to test 17 participants who were already familiar with the catalog’s structure, recording each session so I could later review the footage for data collection.

-During data collection, I used Excel to organize demographical data, such as a person's name, company they work for, experience working with the catalog, current satisfaction etc., alongside data from the UX tests.
-I tracked how long it took to find each part, how many folders clicked out of 3 (the number needed to get from top level to part level), and comments made while trying to find that particular part.
-Additionally I tied in satisfaction and other notable information from the post test surveys.
+During data analysis, I used Excel to organize both demographic and performance data.
+This included each participant’s name, company, level of experience with the catalog, and satisfaction ratings, alongside quantitative data from the UX tests.
+I tracked the time it took participants to locate each part, the number of folders they clicked through out of three (the number required to reach part level), and comments made during navigation.
+I also incorporated satisfaction ratings and other notable feedback from the post-test surveys to provide a more comprehensive understanding of user experiences.

 Writing Internship